solid-contrib/conformance-test-harness/README.md

 The test files themselves:
 * run a background task for each scenario to call the necessary setup procedure
 * hold the returned test context to provide access to the Authorization headers and the test container or resource paths
-* prepare the teardown function that will delete the resources created for the tests
 * provide a set of scenarios that make http requests against the test resource and validate the responses

 ### Tips